msmit677/MATH3202---Operations-Research/README.md

 # MATH3202-Operations-Research
 Optimisation of a power grid using Gurobi packages.
 This specific	project	is in response to a hypothetical client, 'ElectriGrid',	who are an	energy	company	that	supplies	electricity to a	region.
-At the beginning of the project, the client sent through data for the locations of the 50 nodes in the region and their corresponding demands along with the arcs connecting nodes together.
+At the beginning of the project, the client sent through data for the locations of the 50 nodes in the region and their corresponding demands along with the arcs connecting nodes together (see csv files in repository).
 The client also provided the node locations of the four generators that were being implemented to power the grid and their corresponding costs to run ($/MWh) and capacity (MW).
 Therefore, the aim of this project was to minimise the total cost of power required to meet the demands of each node in the grid.
 This assignment was broken up into 5 communications, which were all released at different times.